LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 OpenMP Target Policies
 ----------------------

+.. note:: * The following policies are not compatible with RAJA's kernel method.
 * ``omp_target_parallel_for_exec`` - Execute loop body in a device (e.g., GPU) environment.
 Takes a parameter for number of thread teams.

 ----------------------------------------------